Skip to main content

 When contacting a local HVAC dealer about central air unit prices, be wary of those who are willing to give a quick quote over the phone.
 Every home and every homeowner is different, so every job will have unique pricing based on the technician’s expertise.
 Carrier has a nationwide network of highly qualified, independent dealers who can assess your home’s requirements, discuss your comfort preferences and deliver options for installing central air conditioning.
 To contact a dealer near you, go to the Carrier HVAC Dealer Locator page.

-Frequently Asked Questions About AC
+Frequently Asked Questions About Central Air Conditioner Prices

 Prices can vary based on local labor rates, unit size, energy efficiency ratings, and additional features.
 Installed costs for an outdoor unit alone might range from anywhere between $3,000 to $15,000 or more.
 For accurate pricing, it’s best to get a quote from your local Carrier dealer.